 - Funeral expenses;

 …and other costs that are reasonably related to the fatigued driving accident.

-Call a Car Accident Attorney Now
+Call a Car Accident Lawyer Now

 Fatigued driving or falling asleep behind the wheel is dangerous for the driver and everyone else on the road.
-If you or a loved one has been injured or killed in a car accident in the Nashville area, let the personal injury attorneys at Calhoun Law, PLC help.
+If you or a loved one has been injured or killed in a car accident in the Nashville area, let the personal injury lawyers at Calhoun Law, PLC help.
 Call or contact the office today for a free and confidential consultation of your case.